Barn Doors with Shelves: Smart Storage Solutions

 Frequently Asked Questions

-What hardware do I need for a barn door with shelves?
-It depends on the total weight of your door plus loaded shelves (if shelves mount to the door panel) and which hanger style you choose.
+What hardware do I need for barn doors with shelves?
+It depends on your total weight (door plus anything mounted to the panel) and which hanger style you choose.
 Standard duty handles up to 200 lbs for J-strap and similar styles, or 250 lbs for Horseshoe.
-For anything heavier — especially custom integrated shelf doors or wide door panels — step up to our Heavy Duty Hardware Kits, rated to 400 lbs (600 lbs for Horseshoe).
+For a full bookshelf built onto the door face, our Hidden Roller Kit is the cleanest solution — the rollers mount behind the door so the face stays clear, in a standard (125 lb) and a heavy-duty (250 lb) version, both well above the 100 lb ceiling of a top mount.
+For heavier setups — especially wide door panels — step up to our Heavy Duty Hardware Kits, rated to 400 lbs (600 lbs for Horseshoe).

 How far should shelves be from the barn door track?
 Leave clearance between the track and the nearest shelf edge based on your roller's projection spec, and keep shelf depth within the wall-to-back-of-door measurement minus your roller's clearance requirement.
 Check the exact roller projection for your hardware in our Hardware Measurements guide.